MailOnline/Reactor/README.md

 1. Wrap the dependency with ReactiveCocoa
 2. Make it compatible with flow signature.
 3. Create the `ReactorFlow` as it suits you.

-Another benefit of this approach, is that it enforces a clear separation and decoupling of your code.
-If you have persistence coupled with your network, it will be quite difficult to use Reactor.

 ## License
 Reactor is licensed under the MIT License, Version 2.0.
 [View the license file](LICENSE)